analiseb/Data_Visualization/README.md

 # Data_Visualization
-Go here to see a basic dashboard of the project: [Check it out!](https://marcostorrework.github.io/)
+Go here to see a basic dashboard for the project: [Check it out!](https://marcostorrework.github.io/)

 ## About the Project